kodecocodes/SC_CaioZullo/For Instructor/Video 01 - Introduction/script.md

 }
 ```

 Let's try to run the test again (cmd+U).
 Oh-oh.
-Arrays of arrays are not Equatable so they don't have a == function.
+Arrays of arrays are not Equatable so they don't have an equality (==) function.
 Let's implement our own in the test file (GameOfLifeTests.swift).

 Let's leave it outside of the class scope, and we can use generics to make sure this can be used for any 2D array.
 First we check the count than we iterate through the collection and compare each index.